ShabadOS/gurmukhiutils/README.md

 **Module `gurmukhiutils.unicode`**

 - `unicode` - Converts any ascii gurmukhi characters and sanitizes to unicode gurmukhi.
+Supports markup language of [Sant Lipi](https://github.com/shabados/SantLipi).
 - `unicode_normalize` - Normalizes Gurmukhi according to Unicode Standards.
 - `sort_diacritics` - Orders the gurmukhi diacritics in a string according to Unicode standards.
 - `sanitize_unicode` - Use single char representations of constructed characters.

+**Module `gurmukhiutils.convert`**

+Converts text from a script to another.
+Currently only supports lossless Gurmukhi to Roman transliteration.
+Gurmukhi to Roman transcription is a WIP.

 **Module `gurmukhiutils.remove`**